A-Frankhouser/Employee-Tracker-DB/README.md

 * 7.)
 Update an employee's information.

 ## How to use:
 To be able to use this program first you have to clone this repository to your local machine.
-Once cloned, open up the <b>"Package.jason"</b> file in the integrated terminal and run <b>"npm i"</b>.
+Once cloned, open up the <b>"package.jason"</b> file in the integrated terminal and run <b>"npm i"</b>.
 This will install all the dependencies.<br>
-Next go into <b>"server.js"</b> and on line 11 that your correct password for mysql is inserted.<br>
+Next go into <b>"server.js"</b> and on line 11, make sure that your correct password for mysql is inserted.<br>
 After that you will have to open mysql in the terminal and type <b>"mysql -u root -p"</b>.
 Following that type in your correct password.
 Then proceed to type <b>"source db/schema.sql"</b> and <b>"source db/seeds.sql"</b>.<br>
 Once this is completed then you are ready to open up an new terminal and type in <b>"npm start"</b>.
 This will give you a list of prompts.